switchfeat-com/switchfeat/README.md

 ## Contributions

 Either it be a bug fix, an update to our documentation, a feature request, contributions are extremely welcome!

+Look at the [public roadmap](https://github.com/switchfeat-com/switchfeat/projects/1) to see what's coming and where you can help.